 Cisco is paying $175 million in cash and retention-based incentives in exchange for all shares of Tail-f.

 Tail-F, headquartered in Stockholm, Sweden, is probably best known for being one of a gaggle of startups selected for AT&T’s coveted Domain 2.0 program, its list of potential future vendors in its SDN network plan.
 Tail-f makes a management system for orchestration and managing of applications deployed in an SDN network environment.

 The real value of Tail-f’s platform is as an “overlay” network that ties together software elements in a network.
 It enables network operators to manage all of their services and network devices from a single network interface.
 Its last known funding round was $6.3M on Sept.
 14, 2011, though company officials have been mum on recent financing.
 Its largest investor was Sweden’s SEB Venture Capital.

-All of this information is in our red-hot SDN report, which also tells you the next nine SDN companies that are likely to be acquired.
 Tail-f was named one of the “Top Ten” startups we identified in our SDN report, released earlier this month.
 The report pegged the value of $150M, so the $175M valuation makes sense, and it proves our point that competition for SDN startups is rising and that values are moving up.

 Cisco says the acquisition will help it move more rapidly toward and open, virtualized environment.

 “The acquisition of Tail-f accelerates Cisco’s cloud virtualization strategy of delivering software that increases value to our customers’ applications and services, while supporting Cisco’s long-standing commitment to open standards, architectures, and multi-vendor environments,” states the release.